Githubplay12/proxy_scraper/README.md

 # proxy_scraper
-A quick python proxy scraper with request and beautifulsoup
+Python proxy scraper with request and beautifulsoup